deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 Prediction Format
 -----------------
-Classification prediction per sample should be **prediction probabilities** per class, meaning that it should be an iterable of floats in the range [0, 1] with length equal to the number of classes.
+Classification prediction for each sample should be the **prediction probabilities** per class, meaning that it should be an iterable of floats in the range [0, 1] with length equal to the number of classes.

 For example, predictions of a batch containing 2 samples for a classification task with 3 possible